 See S-101 DCEG clause 8.6 for the listing of allowable values.
 Values populated in S-57 for this attribute other than the allowable values will not be converted across to S-101.
 Data Producers are advised to check any populated values for STATUS on SLCONS and amend appropriately.

-Data Producers are advised that the S-57 attribute CATSLC value 6 (wharf (quay)) has been split into two values for the S-101 attribute category of shoreline construction of 6 (wharf) and 22 (quay); and instances of conversion to value 6 in S-101 should be evaluated if considered necessary and amended as appropriate.
+Data Producers are advised that the S-57 attribute CATSLC value 6 (wharf (quay)) has been split into two values for the S-101 attribute category of shoreline construction of 6 (wharf) and new value 22 (quay); and instances of conversion to value 6 in S-101 should be evaluated if considered necessary and amended as appropriate.

 Harbour installations